Geraint/crucial-conversations/080-explore-others-path.md

     - the other person is already in Silence or Violence
 - *Break the cycle*
     - we are conditioned to respond poorly
-    - we need to say calm, and get them to *tell their story*
+    - we need to stay calm and collected, and get them to *tell their story*
     - i.e. we need to get *them* to retrace *their* Path to Action
     - this can help both parties to overcome negative emotions